EU proposes cross-border bank rescues: draft

 The draft does not suggest the immediate introduction of a single European Union fund to wind up or rehabilitate troubled banks, an approach favored by the European Central Bank.

-But the plan does break new ground on earlier drafts by proposing closer ties between national funds, a move towards the creation of a common EU scheme.
+But the plan does propose closer ties between national funds, a move towards the creation of a common EU scheme.
 That could oblige a scheme in Britain, for example, to lend to a fund in France, if a bank with operations in both countries were to face collapse.

 Strict rules to pool national funds would likely encounter stiff opposition from countries such as Britain, which has argued that London - not Brussels - should have sole authority in deciding when to provide money to support banks.